 • Pod – A pod is made up of a group of interconnected Connection Servers that broker desktops or published applications.
 A pod can broker up to 10,000 sessions, including desktop and RDSH sessions.
 A pod is divided into multiple resource blocks.

 • Resource blocks – Each resource block consists of a VM cluster of desktop pools, RDSH pools, or both types of pools, as well as VMware ESXi™ hosts, shared storage for VMs, a switched Ethernet network, and a vCenter Server.
-Shared storage has separate datastores for desktop and RDSH server master images and for App Volumes AppStacks.
+Shared storage has separate datastores for desktop and RDSH server golden images and for App Volumes AppStacks.

 • Management block – The management block includes vCenter Server, Unified Access Gateway appliances, Connection Servers, GPOs for User Environment Manager, and App Volumes Managers.
 A highly available SQL database cluster can support databases for all the App Volumes Managers, Horizon 7 Event databases, and vCenter Servers in the environment, as described in the VMware Horizon 7 Enterprise Edition Reference Architecture.